 With your campaign built and the word spread, it’s time to start receiving donations.

 As they roll in, you’ll be able to withdraw the proceeds even before you meet your goal, and doing so won’t affect your campaign’s progress tracker, either.

 If you’re offering incentives to donors, like a social media “thank you” shoutout, or another small gift, be sure to keep up with those.

 Lastly, after your campaign is over, you can enjoy the results.

 Use your proceeds toward your campaign objective, send out thank you notes or gifts quickly, and send updates to those who donated to your campaign.

 Make sure to highlight the money being put to use for your business so your donors know that you used their funds properly.
 This will help if, in the future, you need to fundraise again.

 Some of these reasons will apply to crowdfunding at large, while others will apply to GoFundMe specifically.
-But all of them are serious perks that you’ll be able to access if you decide to make a GoFundMe business campaign.

 With GoFundMe, you can rest assured that your donors’ payments are processed securely.